huggingface/blog/fine-tune-vit.md

-While we could call `ds.map` and apply this to every example at once, this can be very slow, especially if you use a larger dataset.
-Instead, we'll apply a ***transform*** to the dataset.
+While you could call `ds.map` and apply this to every example at once, this can be very slow, especially if you use a larger dataset.
+Instead, you can apply a ***transform*** to the dataset.
 Transforms are only applied to examples as you index them.

-First, though, we'll need to update our last function to accept a batch of data, as that's what `ds.with_transform` expects.
+First, though, you'll need to update the last function to accept a batch of data, as that's what `ds.with_transform` expects.

 ```python